ghr84/Jacando-weather-app/README.md

-# Install the @nivo/core & @nivo/line dependencies with the --legacy-peer-deps flag.
+# Install the @nivo/core & @nivo/line packages with the --legacy-peer-deps flag.

 ## Npm will not install the packages due to incompatibility with React 18 +